 If you read Liberty Blitzkrieg, you know I strongly dislike Facebook as a company.
 However, this is much bigger than just one experiment by Facebook with what appears to be military ties.
 What this is really about is the frightening reality that these sorts of things are happening every single day, and we have no idea it’s happening.
 We need to draw the lines as far as to what extent we as a society wish to be data-mined and experimented on by corporations with access to all of our private data.
 Until we do this, we will continue to be violated and manipulated at will.

 For some of my Facebook critical articles from earlier this year, read:

-The awesome thumbnail photo at the top of this post is by Polish illustrator Pawel Kuczynski.
-I strongly suggest checking out 7 more of his incredibly powerful drawings here.
+*The awesome thumbnail photo at the top of this post is by Polish illustrator Pawel Kuczynski.
+Check out his website here.